nuclearpengy/nuclearpengy.github.io/now.md

 I tend to always be busy.
 This is a rough summary of what I'm busy with at the moment.

 ## Work
-I'm currently Product Manager for Jobs Marketplaces for [Ringier South Africa](https://www.ringier.co.za/).
+I'm currently Product Manager for Sports Media for [Ringier South Africa](https://www.ringier.co.za/).
 I also run my own business, MyEcommerce, focused on custom software consulting and development.

 ## Open source
 I used to maintain the [Ghost](https://ghost.org/) [WordPress Exporter](https://wordpress.org/plugins/ghost/).
 It was a lot of fun to contribute towards and I learned quite a bit through the process.
 Sadly, I have not been as active as I would like in the last while.